Viral Hit

 Viral Hit (喧嘩独学, lit.
 'How to Fight') is a South Korean manhwa released as a free webtoon written by Taejun Pak and illustrated by Kim Junghyun.
 It has been serialized via Naver Corporation's webtoon platform Naver Webtoon since November 2019, with the individual chapters being collected and published into ten volumes as of June 2025.

 The webtoon has been published in English by Line Webtoon since October 2022; and also published in Japan by Line Manga since April 2020.
 An anime television series adaptation produced by Okuruto Noboru aired from April to June 2024 on Fuji TV's +Ultra programming block.
+A Japanese language live action TV series premiered on Netflix in June 11, 2026.

+Plot

+The plot stars Yoo Ho-bin, a bullied high school student with a mother sick with cancer.
+One day, after a fight with one of his bullies, Woo Ji-hyuk, goes viral, Yoo Ho-bin decides to start a NewTube channel, and fight bullies to earn money.
+He learns how to fight with the assistance of a mysterious NewTuber with a rooster mask.

 Characters

 The main cast of Viral Hit.